shpongledsummer/atmospheric-weather-card/README.md

 <details>
 <summary><strong>Sun & Moon</strong></summary>

-The sun and moon share a single coordinate; the card automatically swaps them based on the time of day.
+The sun and moon share a single position and the card automatically swaps them based on how you [configure the card.](#day--night-logic).

 | Option | Type | Default | Description |
 | :--- | :--- | :--- | :--- |